Distance: 20.4 miles. Elevation: 4115 ft

 I was now out in the middle of nowhere, the only sounds around me being the noisy grasshoppers.
 The path led to a massive view down the other side of the mountain towards Oz-en-Oisans.

-I got some photos, walked back to the proper road and rode back down towards the ski resort.
+I got some photos, walked back to the proper road and rode back down towards the Alpe d’Huez ski resort.
 I was now feeling completely done in, with a neck/head ache due to the sun and exertion.
-In the resort I saw the sign that signified the end of the climb, so I stopped to get a photo.
+Riding back through the resort I saw the sign that I’d missed on the way up, that signified the end of the climb, so I stopped to get a photo.

 I overtook a string of cars that were backed-up behind a huge slow-moving construction lorry.
 Minutes later I could still see the lorry on hairpins way above me as I distanced myself from it.
 I realised that my hearing was getting more muffled the lower I got.
 Obviously connected with the rise in pressure.
 I’ve never had that before on a descent.
 Eventually I wound my way down to ground level again and back to my van.
 By this time I was practically deaf!

-The Canadian was there, packing his bike into his van, and we had a long chat about various things before I bade him farewell and climbed back into the comfort of my motorhome and immediately took some painkillers.
+The Canadian was there, packing his bike into his van.
+We had a long chat about various things before I bade him farewell.
+I climbed back into the comfort of my motorhome and immediately took some painkillers.
 My legs actually didn’t feel too bad and I was pleased to have been able to complete what was quite a tough climb.